Please Save a Life!

 Our dogs come from a variety of different situations.
 They come in all shapes and sizes, breeds and ages.
 Some with health problems, others are oldies, some need help with fear issues or other behaviour problems.
 We will match the right dog with the right foster home wherever we can.
-And we work closely with our fosterers as they know the dogs best.
+And when it comes to rehoming we work closely with our fosterers as they know the dogs best.
 Our foster homes are an essential and much treasured part of our Paws2Freedom family.

 We would like to build a foster home network of kind-hearted and like-minded people.
 People like yourselves, who want to make a difference and give these angels a hope of a future.
-No healthy dog should lose their lives because they are unwanted.
-Our own rescue premises doesn’t have the capacity for any more dogs at present.
-Without fosterers willing to take them in and give them a new start in life, more lives will be lost in the UK pounds.
+No dog should lose their lives because they are unwanted!

 This is where you come in.
-Can you stand with us and volunteer to be a fosterer for a UK dog?
+Can you stand with us and volunteer to be a fosterer for a Paws2Freedom rescue dog?
 Without you we can do nothing, with you we can change the world for some of these dogs.

 Will I have to pay any costs?

 Apart from asking you to provide a good quality food for the dog you are fostering, it is entirely free!
 Vet and rehabilitation costs would be covered by us, however a donation would always be most appreciated if possible.
 What matters to us the most though, is that a safe and happy temporary home be found for a dog in need.

 Some families fall in love with their foster dog and would like to keep them as their forever dog.
 If this is the case the foster contract will be changed to an adoption one and our adoption donation becomes payable.